Testing

 [Puppeteer test suite] against our implementation to [track progress]

-towards achieving full [Puppeteer support] in Firefox.
-The tests are written
+towards achieving full [Puppeteer support] in Firefox when using the

-in the behavior-driven testing framework [Mocha].
+testing framework [Mocha].

 Puppeteer tests are vendored under _remote/test/puppeteer/_ and are